R1yDev/A-for-Networking-Routing-AI-/README.md

 - On some setups, `tkinter` might not be installed by default (especially on minimal Python installs).
 If you get an error related to `tkinter`, install the Tk/Tkinter package for your Python distribution.

 ---
+## 4️⃣ class diagram

+![image alt](https://github.com/R1yDev/A-for-Networking-Routing-AI-/blob/725bbf1b062a64bc79767491b49f65f5430e5e2c/class1.png)

+---

-## 4️⃣ Why This Approach Works
+## 5️⃣ Why This Approach Works
 A* is ideal for routing because it combines the **correctness of Dijkstra's algorithm** (real link cost) with the **efficiency of a heuristic-guided search** (position-based estimate) — finding the fastest path while limiting the number of nodes explored.

-![image alt](https://github.com/R1yDev/A-for-Networking-Routing-AI-/blob/725bbf1b062a64bc79767491b49f65f5430e5e2c/class1.png)